We want the best for our plants.

 Why Distilled Water is Better Than Tap Water

-Ultimately, the benefits of using distilled water for your plants greatly outweigh the negatives!
+Ultimately, the benefits of using distilled water for your plants outweigh the negatives!
 As long as you’re infusing some minerals and nutrients into the water before you use it, your plants will fare much better with distilled water.

 There are a couple of notable problems with standard tap water.
 It all comes down to the soil.

-For the most part, plants do a pretty good job of avoiding harmful contaminants.
+Mostly, plants do a pretty good job of avoiding harmful contaminants.
 After all, soil is one of the best water filters on the planet!
 Plants take full advantage of soil’s abilities to cling onto contaminants it doesn’t need.

 But eventually, the soil is going to reach its breaking point.